~ tuition, training, coaching and social events for all ages and abilities ~

 Other areas as needed

-We facilitate 1:1 and group programs with a focus on understanding and communicating our feelings, wants and needs in different types of relationships.
-Discussions, Q&As, role modelling, role-plays, multimedia, games and more, ensure learning is highly engaging and responsive to participant needs.
+We facilitate 1:1 and group programs with a focus on understanding and communicating feelings, wants and needs in different types of relationships.
+Discussions, Q&As, role modelling, role-plays, multimedia, games and more, ensure learning is highly engaging and responsive to participant learning styles.

 Over the course of the program, some topics we may explore include: